 Below, we examine the details of severe road rash injuries.
-If you or a loved one suffered road rash in a motorcycle accident, contact an experienced motor vehicle and motorcycle accident injury attorney today for a free case evaluation.
+If you or a loved one suffered road rash in a motorcycle accident, contact one of our experienced Bronx motor vehicle and motorcycle accident injury attorney today for a free case evaluation.

 Degrees of Road Rash Injuries

 Medical professionals classify road rash by degree, similar to the method for classifying burns.
 In fact, burns and road rash share many similar characteristics and treatment modalities.